someshvermagithub/Diabetes_prediction/README.md

 [Include results such as the best model performance metrics and any significant findings]

 ### Key Findings
-- Model X achieved the highest accuracy of XX% on the test set.
+- Model X achieved the highest accuracy of 77.27% using SVC on the test set.
 - Feature Y was the most influential in predicting diabetes presence.

 ## Contributing